Migrate Search & Navigation features to Graph

 Migrate individual search features from Optimizely Search & Navigation to Optimizely Graph by comparing equivalent implementations.

 Migrate individual search features from Optimizely Search & Navigation to Optimizely Graph.
-Each feature compares the Search & Navigation implementation with the equivalent Graph approach to help you understand functional differences, required code changes, and new query patterns.
+Each feature compares the Search & Navigation implementation with the equivalent Graph approach so you can identify functional differences, required code changes, and query pattern updates.
 Use this information to update existing features incrementally while validating behavior during parallel operation.

 Basic search